fluiddyn/transonic/README.rst

 can not be automated.
 Pythran uses C++ templates but Pythran users can not think with this concept.
 We would like to be able to **express the templated nature of Pythran with modern Python syntax** (in particular **type annotations**).

 Finally, another limitation is that it is not possible to use Pythran for **just-in-time** (JIT) compilation so one needs to manually write all argument types.

 With FluidPythran, we try to overcome these limitations.
-FluidPythran provides few supplementary Pythran commands and a small Python API to define Pythran functions without writing the Pythran modules.
+FluidPythran provides few supplementary Pythran commands and a small Python API to accelerate functions and methods with Pythran without writing the Pythran modules.
 The code of the numerical kernels can stay in the modules and in the classes where they were written.
 The Pythran files (i.e. the files compiled by Pythran), which are usually written by the user, are produced automatically by FluidPythran.

 Bonus: There are FluidPythran syntaxes for both **ahead-of-time** and **just-in-time** compilations!